 What are some of the best hikes in Ireland?
-We get asked this question a lot and, as we’re experts in all things hiking, we trust that we can point people in the right direction.
+We get asked this question a lot and, as we’re experts in all things Ireland hiking related, we trust that we can point people in the right direction.
 From shorter day hikes to multi-day hiking experiences, we’ve got the inside scoop on the best place to go to get your hiking and nature fix.

 1. Kerry Way

-At 214km in length, the Kerry Way is Ireland’s longest hiking trail.
+Any list of the best hikes in Ireland has to include the Kerry Way.
+At 214km in length, this is Ireland’s longest hiking trail.
 It’s nestled in the southwest of Ireland and has such a variety of scenery.

 Take in the coastal scenery as you stand by dramatic sea cliffs.
 Quaint villages dot the route, inhabited by incredibly friendly locals and plenty of traditional Irish pubs.